 Jumbo Mortgage Rates

-Here is our July 2020 mortgage rate forecasts for California:
+Here are our July 2020 mortgage rate forecasts for California:

 Here is a quick reference guide to July 2020 mortgage rate possibilities in California (these are not quotes; just examples) and the payments associated with each level based on various conforming loan amounts.
 See our important disclosure below.